declarativesystems/puppet-chown_r/README.md

 * It's possible to write code that will result in race conditions using this module, please test your code thoroughly
 * Both `want_user` and `want_group` must be set at the time of use
 * Overlapping `chown_r` resources are not detected by the module and must be avoided by the user
+* This module is not supported by Puppet

 ## Development
 Pull Requests accepted